sarvy25/TimeSeries_ELoad_Weather/README.md

 <a name="topic"> </a>
 ### Topic of proposal:
-- Prediction of the future electricity load based on the temporal patterns (time series analysis) and available weather features.
+<font color="blue"> Prediction of the future electricity load based on the temporal patterns (time series analysis) and available weather features. </font>

 <a name="introduction"> </a>
 ## Introduction